 Note that when initially issuing shares, some may be issued as compensation for helping start the business.
-As a result, the shareholder they are issued to does not contribute monetary capital for them, and this should be accounted for when determining share price.
+As a result, the shareholder they go to does not contribute monetary capital for them, and this should be accounted for when determining share price.

-If professional services are part of your business, you will need to make sure you are licensed with the proper licensing agency.
+If professional services are part of your business, you’ll need to make sure you’re licensed with the proper licensing agency.

-In Tennessee, most businesses are required to have a business license issued by the local county clerk.
+In Tennessee, most businesses are required to have a business license from the local county clerk.
 Some cities have their own business license requirement, as well.
 Check with your local county and/or municipal clerk’s office for details and how to file.
-You must additionally register to pay a business tax.
+You must also register to pay a special tax for businesses.

-Check at the local level for any permits or licenses required by your city, depending on your business type and activities.
-You’ll also need to research whatever federal and state licensing is required for your corporation.
+Check at the local level for any business licenses or permits required by your city, depending on your business type and activities.
+You’ll also need to research whatever federal and/or state licensing is required for your corporation.

-Since corporations are treated as distinct entities separate from the people involved in them, they require an Employer Identification Number (EIN).
+Since corporations are treated as distinct entities separate from the people involved in them, they require a federal employer identification number (EIN).
 This number acts like the corporation’s Social Security number for tax purposes.

 To apply for an EIN, you need to visit the IRS website.
-The application is simple and can be completed online in just a few minutes for free, after which you will receive your EIN.
+The application can be completed online for free, after which you will receive your EIN.
 You should keep track of this number, as you will need it for future documentation and filing your business’s tax returns.

-Remember that corporations must pay their own taxes separate from any taxes paid on shareholder earnings.
-This must be done at the federal and state levels by submitting the appropriate return each year.
+Remember that corporations must pay their own taxes separate from any taxes paid on shareholders’ earnings.
+This must be done at the federal as well as state levels by submitting the appropriate return each year.
 You can register your business for paying Tennessee state taxes here.

 In Tennessee, all corporations are required to file an annual report to update information with the state.
 Reports are due by the first day of the fourth month following the end of the company’s fiscal year.

-Annual reports can be filed online through the Secretary of State’s website or printed and mailed.
-A filing fee of $20 is required with an additional $20 if any changes are made to the registered agent information.
+Your Tennessee annual report can be filed online through the Tennessee Secretary of State’s website or printed and mailed.
+A filing fee is required with an additional fee if any changes are made to the registered agent information.

 Many benefits come with starting a corporation in Tennessee.
 As a business type, the benefits of a corporation include:

 However, there are disadvantages you should also be aware of to make an informed decision.
-The disadvantages are the tax structure (most corporations are taxed at both the corporate level and again at the individual shareholder level), and there’s a lot more red tape and paperwork involved than other structures, such as limited liability companies (LLCs).
+The disadvantages are the tax structure (most corporations are taxed at both the corporate level and again at the individual shareholder’s level), and the fact that there’s a lot more red tape and paperwork involved than other structures, such as limited liability companies (LLCs).

 How your corporation is taxed in Tennessee depends on whether it is a C corporation, an S corporation, or a nonprofit.

-C corporations are taxed as separate entities, and most Tennessee corporations will have to pay franchise taxes, excise taxes, and the Business Tax, as stated above.
+C corporations are taxed as separate entities, and most Tennessee corporations will have to pay a franchise tax, an excise tax, and the Business Tax, as stated above.
 Shareholders also pay taxes on their dividends.

 S corporations, on the other hand, are pass-through entities.
-All profits are passed through to the owners, who must pay taxes on the dividends.
+All profits are passed through to the business owner or owners, who must pay taxes on them.
 However, in Tennessee, this only applies to federal taxes, as the state does not recognize the S corporation status.
-For state taxes, your S corporation will basically be taxed just as a C corporation would.
+For taxes from the state, your S corporation will basically be taxed just as a C corporation would.